klara-zaskalanova/english-for-designers/02-first-impression/index.md

 ![Write an alternative text description.](img/featured-project-01.png)

 - *Visual identity for a pattiserie*.
 - *The task was to create an identity for the pattiserie and make it a brand, so it will stand out from the other pattiseries in town.
 The main idea I created and want to be communicated, is to be more present.
 Aura shouldn't be just about desserts but also about slowing down.
-About mindufully enjoing the dessert and the moment itself*.
+About mindufully enjoying the dessert and the moment itself*.
 - *Since it's a small business, the branding was all on me.
 I created a list of potential names, of course the design, but I also provided my client with a competition research.
 In this project I was also a photographer, I took the photos, I edited the photos.
 I was a copywriter – I created the text for Thank-you cards, where we wanted to communicate the main idea of the business*.

 ### Czech School Without Borders, London